ICDM-UESTC/ROAD/README.md

 # Train

-Then the following commands can be used to train our Modal.Each command is configured with the hyperparameters that achieved the best performance reported in the paper.
+Then the following commands can be used to train our modal.
+Each command is configured with the hyperparameters that achieved the best performance reported in the paper.

 **DB15K**